fawazadeniji123/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 10-mirror_permissions is a script that sets the mode of the file hello to hello the same as olleh's mode.

 file 11-directories_permissions is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed

+file 12-directories_permissions is a script that creates a directory called my_dir with permissions 751 in the working directory.